Quantum Event Learning and Gentle Random Measurements: Introduction

-In Ref.~\cite{aaronson2006qma}, Aaronson proposed an algorithm for the Quantum OR problem in which a system was prepared in state $\rho$ and measurements $M_1, ..., M_m$ were applied to the system in a random order.
+The Quantum OR problem serves as an illustrative example of how the Anti-Zeno Effect, and in general the information-disturbance trade-off, represents substantial barrier to obtaining algorithms for these kinds of tasks that have low sample complexity.
+In Ref.~\cite{aaronson2006qma}, Aaronson proposed an algorithm for the Quantum OR problem in which a system was prepared in state $\rho$ and measurements $M_1, \ldots, M_m$ were applied to the system in an order chosen uniformly at random.
 The claim was that in Case \labelcref{item:or_case_accept} a measurement would eventually accept on the system with reasonably high probability, while in Case \labelcref{item:or_case_reject} no measurement should accept.
-Ref.~\cite{harrow2017sequential} pointed out an error in Aaronson's analysis.
-This error was closely related to the Anti-Zeno Effect: in Case \labelcref{item:or_case_accept} it might be possible that, with high probability over the random choice of sequence, a random sequence of measurements could all reject with high probability while still causing a large disturbance to the system initially state $\rho$.
-Ultimately, this disturbance could cause measurement $M_i$ to reject with high probability, despite it accepting with high probability on the initial state $\rho$.
+Ref.~\cite{harrow2017sequential} pointed out a gap in Aaronson's analysis that was closely related to the Anti-Zeno Effect: the original argument did not rule out the possibility that in Case \labelcref{item:or_case_accept} it might be possible that with high probability over the random choice of sequence, the measurements had an Anti-Zeno effect, i.e. all of the measurements in the sequence could all reject with high probability while still causing a large disturbance to the system initially state $\rho$.
+Ultimately, this disturbance could cause measurement $M_i$ to reject with high probability, despite it accepting with high probability on the initial state.

 The authors of Ref.~\cite{harrow2017sequential} gave alternate algorithms which solved the Quantum OR problem.
-These algorithms still required only a single copy of $\rho$, but involve more complicated measurements than Aaronson's original proposal.
-In particular, Aaronson's proposal could be implemented given only black-box access to the measurements $M_1, ...
-M_m$, while the algorithms in \cite{harrow2017sequential} required either a description of these measurements or the ability to implement the measurements coherently.
-Despite the bug found in Aaronson's analysis, no counterexample was given, and it remained open whether randomly ordered measurements could solve the Quantum OR problem.
+These algorithms still required only a single copy of $\rho$, but involve more complicated measurements than Aaronson's original proposal, and cast aside the idea of using randomly ordered sequences of measurements to solve the problem.
+Despite the gap found in Aaronson's analysis, no counterexample or proof was given, and it remained open whether randomly ordered measurements could solve the Quantum OR problem.
+In this paper, we create a toolkit for analyzing the effects of randomly ordered measurements on unknown quantum states.
+Using these tools, we are able to show that (a small modification to) the original Aaronson Quantum OR algorithm does indeed work, and simplify algorithms that achieve the best known sample complexity on other event learning tasks, most notably shadow tomography, using random sequences of measurements.